Réseau Ferroviaire Rapide: History

 Plans for an electrified rail network serving Tunis’ outer suburbs had been envisaged since the 1960s, however it wasn't until the early 1990s that concrete plans started.
 The first line to be proposed for electrification was the Tunis-Bordj Cédria line in 1990, a line which had opened in 1882 and had been continuously upgraded since the mid-1980s.
 Funding for the electrification of the line was eventually secured in April 2001.

-On the 18th of July 2007, the Société du Réseau Ferroviaire Rapide de Tunis (RFR) was created for the realisation, implementation, and construction of the electrified rail network, now also branded as the RFR.
+On July 18, 2007, the Société du Réseau Ferroviaire Rapide de Tunis (RFR) was created for the realisation, implementation, and construction of the electrified rail network, now also branded as the RFR.
 As part of the project, the existing plans for the electrification of the Tunis-Bordj Cédria line were integrated into the RFR network as Line A. Additionally, planning for four new lines started, including lines C, D, E, and F.

 Work on the Line A project continued, and in November 2007, a contract was signed with Hyundai Rotem for the supply of 19 four-car metre gauge EMUs for operation on the line.
 Later, in February 2008, the contract for the electrification of the line was awarded to a consortium of Alstom and Ansaldo STS (now Hitachi Rail STS).
 The first Line A train was delivered in February 2010.

-In November 2010, the RFR awarded a consortium of Systra and Studi the contract for construction management of the first phase of the RFR project, consisting of lines D and E. Line A entered service in April 2012, however the line's official inauguration wouldn't be held until the 19th of June 2012.
+In November 2010, the RFR awarded a consortium of Systra and Studi the contract for construction management of the first phase of the RFR project, consisting of lines D and E. Line A entered service on April 6, 2012, however the line's official inauguration wouldn't be held until June 19, 2012.

 In February 2013, the contract for the construction of lines D and E was officially awarded to a consortium of Siemens Mobility, Colas Rail, and Somatra-Get.
 Later, in October 2016, the RFR selected Hyundai Rotem for the supply of 28 standard-gauge trains to operate on lines D and E, with the contract for the trains being signed later in December of that year.
 In December 2017, extra funding for the completion of the first phase was provided by the European Investment Bank (EIB).

-The first phase of the project was planned to open in 2019, however as time progressed, it became clear that the commissioning of both lines would be heavily delayed.
+The first phase of the project was planned to open in 2019, however as time progressed, the completion of both lines became heavily delayed.
 The first trains for lines D and E were delivered in August 2019.

-Line E officially entered service from Tunis Central station to Bougatfa/Sidi Hassine on March 20, 2023.
+Line E officially entered service from Tunis Central station to Bougatfa–Sidi Hassine on March 20, 2023.
 Test running on Line D started in early January 2025, and the line entered service from Tunis Central to Gobâa on January 25, 2025.